 Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-What Is Entry On Or Remaining After Being Forbidden?
+What Are Entry On Or Remaining After Being Forbidden Charges?

 The criminal charge of entry on or remaining after being forbidden is a misdemeanor in New Orleans, Louisiana.
 It carries a sentencing range of 0-6 months in jail and up to a $500 fine.
 Because it carries possible jail time, this charge should be taken seriously.

 Entry on or remaining after being forbidden occurs when there are facts to indicate that the offender entered or remained on someone’s property after he was told that he couldn’t be there or after he was told to leave.
 Many times, this charge is associated with the defendant being asked to leave a bar or residence.
 The defendant will then attempt to re-enter or will refuse to leave.